 2. Yellow Rapeseed Fields

 You might have seen those epic yellow rapeseed fields across Europe.
 Germany, France, Italy, England – everything is covered with this magical yellow blanket from April till May.
-In my case, this picture was taken during my trip to Ibiza in April.
+In my case, this picture was taken in April during my trip to Ibiza, one of the best Spanish islands.

 In Spain, yellow rapeseed fields are also typical within the rural landscapes of Castile-Leon, Catalonia, and the Valencian Community.

 3. Poppy Fields

 While talking about flowers in Spain we cannot forget poppies.
 You will find them from April till May near Toledo and along the Don Quijote Route in the Castile-La Mancha province.
 A beautiful location to enjoy the poppy fields is the small Spanish town of Montalban.
 Besides relishing the prettiest orange-red flowers in Spain, you can also spot an ancient fortress from the times of the Spanish Reconquista on the backdrop.

 4. Sunflower fields

-The most sun-kissed flowers in Spain are definitely the sunflowers.
-One of the popular locations to get a glimpse of the endless sunflower fields is La Bureba in Burgos.
+The most sun-kissed flowers in Spain are definitely sunflowers.
+One of the popular locations to get a glimpse of the endless sunflower fields is in La Bureba / Burgos.
 After you visit the Burgos Cathedral, one of the most beautiful cathedrals in Spain, you can enjoy a drive from Briviesca to Poza de la Sal in search of the sunflower fields.

 Additionally, the vast majority of sunflowers in Spain can be found in Castille-La Manca and Andalusia (for ex.
 Antequera or Carmona), in the summer months of June and July.